anitier.gif (3330 bytes) tierwords.gif (2150 bytes)

 TIER networked with individuals and rescues for a month trying to find him a safe place to land.
 The person who found him was desperate to get him placed as they are not horse people and cannot keep him.

-6/26/2011 - Kristy & Bonnie went to Perris to Perris, CA and found Virgil to be an older, very sweet and personable "pocket pony" in need of groceries, dental work, farrier work, etc. He is in dire need of having his sheath cleaned as it is VERY dirty and he has a HUGE Bean!
+6/26/2011 - Kristy & Bonnie went to Perris, CA and found Virgil to be an older, very sweet and personable "pocket pony" in need of groceries, dental work, farrier work, etc. He is in dire need of having his sheath cleaned as it is VERY dirty and he has a HUGE Bean!
 (A firm lump of smegma that has collected and hardened inside the horse's penis).

 Virgil....Welcome to TIER.